-What does it take to have a successful business?
+What does it take to have a successful business and even more important, what does it take to have a successful life?
 Some might say a degree, intelligence, connections, beauty, a great idea, money, technical ability, health, experience, or a mentor.
-And while all of those things might be nice to have, studies have shown that they are not in themselves predictive of success.
-Entrepreneurial Grit.
+And while all or any of those things might be nice to have, studies have shown that they are not in themselves predictive of success.
+What is predictive of success is a factor called, Grit.

-Angela Duckworth, a psychologist from the University of Pennsylvania has identified the biggest indicator as to whether a person will attain a high level of achievement, or not, it is a trait she named, Grit.
+Angela Duckworth, a psychologist from the University of Pennsylvania has identified having Grit as the biggest indicator as to whether a person will attain a high level of achievement, or not.

 Grit is the ability to stick to something and to see it through to the end.
-It is more than having self-control.
-Rather, it is the tenacity to put in the hard work and to stay motivated through the ups and downs, and fallout, from things not going just right.
-Those who doggedly persevere, and are creative in the way they reach their goals, demonstrate Grit.
+Seeing something through takes more than self-control.
+It takes the tenacity to put in the hard work and to stay motivated through the ups and downs, and handle the fallout, from things not going just right.
+Those who doggedly persevere, and are creative in the way they set themselves up to reach their goals, demonstrate Grit.

 To attain mastery, you must stay the course, study, learn, practice, ask for help and adjust and refine your course accordingly.
 Grit inoculates you from thinking too much about what people will say, and gives you the courage to reach for your goals, and get them.

 Grit won’t help you avoid embarrassing moments, failure or even self-doubt, instead, it will see you through the bad times so you can talk yourself down, pick yourself up and keep going.